SolastaMods/SolastaUnfinishedBusiness/Documentation/Feats.md

 Though the spear is a simple weapon to learn, it rewards you for the time you have taken to master it:
 • You gain a +1 bonus to attack rolls you make with a spear and its damage die changes from a d6 to a d8, and from a d8 to a d10 when wielded with two hands.
 • As a bonus action you can brace your spear to intercept approaching enemies.
 You can use reaction to perform attack of opportunity with a spear on enemy that enters your reach and deal extra die of damage if that attack hits.
-• As a bonus action, you can increase your reach with a spear by 5 ft for the rest of your turn.
+• As a bonus action, you can increase your reach with a spear by 5ft for the rest of your turn.

 # 137. - *Spell Sniper* © [UB]